MLS News: New England Revolution fire Brad Friedel | Goal.com

 “In addition Assistant Coach Marcelo Neveleff will remain with the Revolution through the club’s match against LA Galaxy on June 2.
 Following that match, Neveleff will join the Dominican Football Federation as its new technical director and head coach of the Under-23 team.”

-New England have started the season with just two wins, two draws and eight defeats.
-They have conceded more goals in their last four games than any other team in a four-game-stretch, tied with Minnesota United in 2017.
+New England has started the season with just two wins, two draws and eight defeats.
+The Revs have conceded more goals in their last four games than any other team in a four-game-stretch, tied with Minnesota United in 2017.

 15, 18, 20 - The record for the most goals given up over a 3-, 4- and 5- game span in #MLS play:— OptaJack⚽️ (@OptaJack) May 9, 2019